Sums of CR functions from competing CR structures: Projective dual structures

 \subsection{Circular hypersurfaces in $\C^2$}

+We begin the section with an expanded restatement of the main theorem in the projective setting.

-\begin{Thm} Let $S\subset\C^2$ be a strongly ($\C$-)convex circular hypersurface.
-Then there exist tangential vector fields $X,T$ on $S$ satisfying the following conditions. \refstepcounter{equation} \begin{enum} \item There are scalar functions $\phi$ and $\psi$ so that
+\begin{MThm-rev} Let $S\subset\C^2$ be a strongly ($\C$-)convex circular hypersurface.
+Then there exist scalar functions $\phi$ and $\psi$ on $S$ so that the vector fields

-\item If $u$ is a function on a relatively open subset of $S$ then $f$ is CR if and only if $Xu=0$; equivalently, $X$ is a non-vanishing scalar multiple $\alpha \bar Y$ of $\bar Y$. \item If $u$ is a function on a relatively open subset of $S$ then $g$ is dual-CR if and only if $Tu=0$; equivalently, $T$ is a non-vanishing scalar multiple $\beta \bar V$ of $\bar V$. \item If $S$ is compact then a function $u$ on $S$ is the sum of a CR function and a dual-CR function if and only if $XXTu=0$. \item If $S$ is simply-connected (but not necessarily compact) then a function $u$ on $S$ is the sum of a CR function and a dual-CR function if and only if $XXTu=0=TTXu$. \end{enum} \end{Thm}
+satisfy the following conditions. \refstepcounter{equation} \begin{enum} \item If $u$ is a smooth function on a relatively open subset of $S$, then $u$ is CR if and only if $Xu=0$; equivalently, $X$ is a non-vanishing scalar multiple $\alpha \bar Y$ of $\bar Y$. \item If $u$ is a smooth function on a relatively open subset of $S$, then $u$ is dual-CR if and only if $Tu=0$; equivalently, $T$ is a non-vanishing scalar multiple $\beta \bar V$ of $\bar V$. \item If $S$ is compact, then a smooth function $u$ on $S$ is the sum of a CR function and a dual-CR function if and only if $XXTu=0$. \item If $S$ is simply-connected (but not necessarily compact), then a smooth function $u$ on $S$ is the sum of a CR function and a dual-CR function if and only if $XXTu=0=TTXu$. \end{enum} \end{MThm-rev}

 As we shall see the vector field $X$ in Theorem \ref{T:cir-proj} will also work as the vector field $X$ in Theorem \ref{T:cir-plh}.

 \begin{Ex} (Compare \cite{Aud}.)
 The function $\frac{z_1}{w_2}$ satisfies $XXT\frac{z_1}{w_2}=0$ but is not globally defined.
 Since $TTX\frac{z_1}{w_2}=2\ne 0$ this function is not locally the sum of a CR function and a dual-CR function. \end{Ex}